 By default, any grant reduction due to underperformance is transposed at project and, therefore, at consortia level, affecting all partners equally according to their budget distribution.
-If partners wish to absorb the grant reduction differently, EIT Community recommends having this already defined in a consortium agreement13.
-In those cases, EIT Community should receive a copy of the consortium agreement as soon as all partners have signed.
+If partners wish to absorb the grant reduction differently, EIT Urban Mobility recommends having this already defined in a Consortium Agreement.
+In those cases, EIT Urban Mobility should receive a copy of the consortium agreement as soon as all partners have signed and, in any case, no later than by the end of the first reporting period, when the first interim payment will be executed.